-Raiffeisen Euro Bonds was launched on December 16, 1996 for an indefinite duration.
+Raiffeisen ESG Euro Bonds was launched on December 16, 1996 for an indefinite duration.
+The fund was renamed Raiffeisen ESG Euro Bonds on November 15, 2023.

 3. Office where the fund regulations and the periodic reports may be obtained

 Please refer to the cover page of the prospectus for this information.